 A: Yes.
 Generally, we can custom coat customer furnished material.
 A requirement is that your substrates are not already coated and that they are suitable to be ITO-coated.
 Please send us your inquiry with all the details.
 Please consider that this requires at least a full coating run.

 A: We usually do not coat plastics.
 However, exceptions are depending on the technical performance of the plastic material.
 Please contact us with your inquiry.

 A: The surface resistivity of a fully oxidized ITO-coating depends on the film thickness and vice versa.
-Hence it isn't possible to make a specification for both parameters because they depend on each other.
+Hence it isn't possible to make a specification for both parameters because they rely on each other.

-A: We do not make bus bars on our ITO-coatings.
-However, as a service we supply electrically conductive adhesive copper tape to the customers of our ITO-coated materials.
+A: We do not make bus bars on our ITO coatings.
+However, as a service, we supply electrically conductive adhesive copper tape to the customers of our ITO-coated materials.

-A: Generally the lowest square resistance we coat is around 5 Ω per square and the highest is about 1000 Ω per square.
+A: Generally, the lowest square resistance we coat is around 5 Ω per square, and the highest is about 1000 Ω per square.
 We regularly make various coatings in this range (please see chart here).
 If you need another square resistance, please send us your inquiry.

 A: The SiO2 layer of the CEC-S and CEC-P coatings does NOT add any extra cost to the ITO-coated end product as it is an integrated process.
 It just increases the technical product quality without raising the price.
-The CEC-S and CEC-P coatings are even our most economical ITO-coatings although they are the only ITO-coatings with a standard passivation layer.
+The CEC-S and CEC-P coatings are even our most economical ITO-coatings, although they are the only ITO-coatings with a standard passivation layer.

 A: Sorry, no, we do not offer patterned ITO-coatings or masking services at all.
 Our customers usually do the patterning themselves by etching away some areas of the ITO-coating.
-For some of our ITO-coatings we give out typical non-binding etching recommendations on request.
+For some of our ITO-coatings, we give out typical non-binding etching recommendations on request.
 If you are interested in obtaining these, please contact us.